Vaarelsauce/Vaarelsauce/README.md

 **About Me:**

 Hi world, my name is Vinh, graduate @ University of Washington-Bothell.
-My field of major is in (BA) Mathematical Thinking & Visualization, with minors in Data Analytics and Information Technology.
+My field of major is in (BA) Mathematical Thinking & Visualization, with minors in DA & IT.

 I work in data analytics using R, having familiarized with Python & Java through various project collaborations.
+Tableau, Power BI, and other analysis/reporting tools are also under my belt.

 Outside of coding, I enjoy video and graphics editing, including animation spriting and Photoshop, which often aligns with my interest in content creation and similar creative works.
+I'm also a gamer and show-binger. 👍

 ---